renawuq/fa22-cse110-lab4/expose/javascript/part2.md

     D. '3null' as '3' is a string and null will be convert into string as well.
 Thus '3null' is the output. <br>
     E. 4 as true map to 1, so we have 1+3 = 4, 4 is the output. <br>
     F. 0 as false map to 0 and null map to 0 as well. <br>
     G. '3undefined' as '3' is a string and undefined convert to string as well.
-Thus, '3undefined' is the output.
+Thus, '3undefined' is the output. <br>
     H. NaN as undefined map to NaN, and '3' map to integer, thus we have 3 - NaN = NaN.
 Thus, it will output NaN.

 14. A. true, as '2' map to integer and we will have 2>1, which is true. <br>